 Floating Turbidity Barrier

-Question: I have been required to use a floating turbidity barrier on my site to help contain silt that is being churned up as I build my dock.
+Question: I have been required to use a floating turbidity barrier on my site for turbidity control and to help contain silt that is being churned up as I build my dock.
 I have been researching the best options for my site and am interested in knowing the difference between the barriers, as well as when would be a good time to use impermeable versus permeable.

 Floating Turbidity Barrier Design

 Our floating turbidity barriers are available in three different models: Type 1, Type 2, and Type 3 Curtains.
-Types are designed to go up in strength, meaning that the Type 1 is equipped for calm or even water locations, while the Type 3 is built for demanding conditions.
+Types are designed to go up in strength for turbidity control, meaning that the Type 1 is equipped for calm or even water locations and the Type 3 is built for demanding conditions.
 All turbidity curtain types are typically equipped with the following components:

 - Top Flotation Device